18F/delivery-assurance/README.md

 # 18F Delivery Assurance Team
 - This is a revolving team between projects staffed in 2-week increments, based on availability
-- This team is predomninantly an "operation and maintenance team" that takes on work based on size, impact, urgency
+- This team is predomninantly an "operation and maintenance team" for 18F-owned products and projects that takes on work based on size, impact, urgency
 - There is no guarantee that this team is staffed every 2 weeks, so there is no guarantee on delivery until it's been prioritized

 ## Stakeholders
 - Team Lead: Alan Broulette
 - Executive Sponsor: Kelsey Foley

-## Priorities

-- Work should correlate to the ranking priorities (bets) of our vision
-- Work should prioritize 18F urgent and impactful needs first
-- Work cannot be associated with a project without compensation or an agreement

 ## How to request help
 There are 2 ways work is requested.